 While useful, a normal semen analysis does not guarantee fertility, as some men with normal sperm parameters may still experience infertility due to DNA fragmentation or functional issues.

-3. Advanced Sperm Function Tests
+2. Advanced Sperm Function Tests for Male Infertility

 If a semen analysis appears normal but infertility persists, additional tests may be recommended: